cartigli/lsx/README.md

     </tbody>
 </table>

-Since the only <code>FSNode</code> that contains its own full path is the root, all other paths needed have to be built from the a series of concatenations. <code>untraverse()</code> is a recursive helper that builds a node's path, making it trivial in practice, but it should be noted that except the root, no node holds its full path.
+Since the only <code>FSNode</code> that contains its own full path is the root, all other paths needed have to be built from a series of concatenations. <code>untraverse()</code> is a recursive helper that builds a node's path, making it trivial in practice, but it should be noted that except for the root, no node holds its full path.

 Less conveniently, this also means that the entire tree depends on the root node.
 Without it, or if it were lost/freed before the subsequent nodes, the entire tree would be leaked.
 There is only one entry point to the tree, and it must be carefully guarded, hence <code>MGMT</code>'s two <code>FSNode</code> fields.
 One holds the 'master' root while the other holds the currently selected entry (file or folder).
 When finished, <code>free_rfs()</code> takes the root and recursively frees the entire tree along with its children.

-When a selection is made, menu.c populated <code>MGMT</code>'s <code>cd</code> field with the selection.
-If a directory, the Menu is rerun with the selected directory, showing it's contents the same way as the original.
-If the selection was a file, the editor is opened with the active mutability state, and on return/exit, <code>menu_runner()</code> sets <code>MGMT</code>'s <code>cd</code> field *to the files' parent*, so when the editor is exited, the Menu is reopened with the directory from which you came.
+When a selection is made, menu.c populates <code>MGMT</code>'s <code>cd</code> field with the selection.
+If a directory, the menu is rerun with the selected directory, showing its contents the same way as the original.
+If the selection was a file, the editor is opened with the active mutability state, and on return/exit, <code>menu_runner()</code> sets <code>MGMT</code>'s <code>cd</code> field *to the file's parent*, so when the editor is exited, the menu is reopened with the directory from which you came.

 ### LOGGING OFF BY ONE

-I have to admit, this ones weird, but I enjoy it.
-The <code>err_lvl</code> enum is indexed to the values 0-4 (0 = <code>DEBUG</code>, 4 = <code>CRITICAL</code>) but <code>print_err()</code> is called with levels 1-5.
+I have to admit, this one is weird, but I enjoy it.
+The <code>err_lvl</code> enum is indexed to the values 0-4 (0 = <code>DEBUG</code>, 4 = <code>CRITICAL</code>), but <code>print_err()</code> is called with levels 1-5.
 The rationale behind this error-prone architecture is clarity at call sites & a fully silenced verbosity option.
-When <code>print_err()</code> is called with a level, the <code>precurse()</code> function writes the error level enum'd & escaped to appropriate color.
+When <code>print_err()</code> is called with a level, the <code>precurse()</code> function writes the error level enumerated & escaped to the appropriate color.
 Then, when in <code>flush_logs()</code>, the function checks to see which, if any, errors were printed out at a level >= the verbosity.

-**This is how a fully-silenced option is possible.** If <code>flush_logs()</code> is ran with verbosity of 5, no logging level can equal it, and therefore none are showed.
+**This is how a fully-silenced option is possible.** If <code>flush_logs()</code> is run with verbosity of 5, no logging level can equal it, and therefore none are shown.
 Quirky, but convenient.

 ### MENU'S VIRTUAL GRID

 To get the Menu's entries listed aesthetically, <code>order_rfs()</code> recursively sorts each FSNode to put their directories before their files.
-From there, the longest filename is recorded and used to set the minimum column width of the Menu's grid, and which determines the number of columns to make.
+From there, the longest filename is recorded and used to set the minimum column width of the menu's grid, which determines the number of columns to make.
 The number of directory-only rows is found by comparing the current directory count to the column count.

 **At this point, there is a (potentially only partially filled) series of rows containing only directories**.

 To distinctly show the two types of entries, the files are listed **on the next empty line**.
-This makes a 'virtual grid' of the Menu's entries which, crucially, does not represent all real values: multiple 'entries' could be non-existent if relying solely on the virtual grid.
+This makes a 'virtual grid' of the menu's entries which, crucially, does not represent all real values: multiple 'entries' could be non-existent if relying solely on the virtual grid.

 **Example**: If there are 5 directories and 4 columns, the directories' row will span 2 rows, and 3 of the second row's 'entries' will not have real values.

-To compensate for these values, the cursor's selection on-screen has to be 'skipped' over non-existent values to ensure they can't be highlighted, or selected.
+To compensate for these values, the cursor's selection on-screen has to be 'skipped' over non-existent values to ensure they can't be highlighted or selected.
 To do so, there are some simple conditionals:
 - Is the choice less than the number of directories?
     - YES: choice = choice
     - NO: choice  = first_file_row + (choice - num_of_dirs)